mohammadrizki/thesisfkugm/README.md

-# Latex Template for Thesis Writing at DTETI UGM
+# Latex Template for Thesis Writing at FK UGM

 ## Info
-This template can be used for bachelor, master, and doctoral thesis at DTETI UGM, even though for the last one, it still can be considered as a "beta" release.
+This template is a modification from [LaTeX Template for Thesis Writing at DTETI UGM](https://github.com/canggihpw/thesisdtetiugm).
+It can be used for bachelor, master, and doctoral thesis at FK UGM, even though for the last one, it still can be considered as a "beta" release.
 Send me email or create pull-request if you have improvements for this template.

 ## What's new
 [2020-01-28] You can use command **\printendorsementpdf** to include your own pdf file containing the endorsement.
 Otherwise, use **\printendorsement**